-Bits: 4 4

-Figure 9-1162b—Link Info field format

-The Link ID subfield identifies the link (#10304)on which an AP affiliated with an AP MLD is operating on (see 35.3.3.2 (Link ID(#10304))).

 The Key Info, Key Length, and RSC fields are as defined for GTK subelement.

 The Key field is the GTK being distributed for the AP operating on the link identified by the Link ID sub- field.

 The MLO IGTK subelement contains the IGTK for the AP operating on the link identified by the Link ID subfield carried in the subelement.
 The format of the MLO IGTK subelement is shown in Figure 9-1162c (WNM Sleep Mode MLO IGTK subelement format).